-In this lab-based course, we explore the integrated systems that make up the incredible human body and learn about how the structures of the body perform the functions necessary to maintain the balance of life (homeostasis).
+In this medical simulation-based course, we explore the integrated systems that make up the incredible human body and learn about how the structures of the body perform the functions necessary to maintain the balance of life (homeostasis).
 Students investigate the relationship between structure and function through dissections, projects, and discussions.
-We look into the pathophysiology of diseases and disorders that compromise the functioning of our body systems and visit Harvard MEDscience program once a week to apply this content to hands-on medical simulations.
-Students should note that this class deals with medical content and skills which includes simulated blood, use of needles and scalpels, and animal dissections.
+We look into the pathophysiology of diseases and disorders that compromise the functioning of our body systems and visit the Harvard MEDscience program once a week to apply this content to hands-on medical simulations.
+Students should note that this class deals with medical content and skills that include simulated blood, the use of needles and scalpels, and animal dissections.
 Students should be prepared for patient simulations which, while fun, are also realistic and intense in nature.

-Prerequisites: any Chemistry or Biology Applications course at the Honors level and with departmental permission.
+Prerequisites: Students should take one Chemistry Applications AND one Biology Applications course to be eligible to take this class, and at least one of those application courses should be taken at the Honors level and with departmental permission.
 Offered at the Honors level only. ***Open ONLY to students who have NOT attended the Harvard MEDscience Clinical summer program.

 • Interests: Health, Research